 Gold and Silver Tissue Paper

-How you make your medals for your summer games
+How you make your Olympic Medals

 J is just getting to the stage of wanting to draw around things so he helped me draw around a plastic cup 3 times to make our medals for our games.
 Once we had 3 circles I cut them out for him and drew on a rough number 1, 2 and 3.